Lunvtico/CS50P/README.md

 # CS50 Programming Language Python (CS50P) Portfolio

-Welcome to my CS50P repository!
-This repository contains my solutions for the Problem Sets and Final Project from Harvard's CS50 Programming Language Python course.
-Each folder within this repository corresponds to a specific Problem Set or project.
+This repository contains my solutions for the Problem Sets from Harvard's CS50 Programming with Python course.
+The Final Project is currently under development and will be added once completed.
+Each folder within this repository corresponds to a specific Problem Set or the upcoming Final Project.

 ## Course Overview